Pierre-Bigey/EscapeTheViruses/README.md

 - **Platform:** Android
 - **Dependencies:** Unity (version), Android SDK (version)

-## Feedback and Issues 🤝
+## Project Purpose 🎓
+This project, while approached with seriousness, is not aimed at becoming the most played Android game.
+Instead, its primary goal is to serve as a practice ground for mobile game development and an experimentation platform for delivering a complete application on the Play Store.

-If you encounter any issues or have suggestions for improvement, feel free to [open an issue](https://github.com/Pierre-Bigey/EscapeTheViruses/issues) on our GitHub repository.
+If you have any suggestions, improvements, or contributions to make, you are more than welcome!
+Feel free to [open an issue](https://github.com/Pierre-Bigey/EscapeTheViruses/issues) on our GitHub repository.

 © 2024 Pierre Bigey